Git, GitHub and GitLab and their benefits

-Git and GitHub are services you’re bound to encounter when programming.
+Git and GitHub are services you’re bound to come across when you’re coding.
 Over the years, Git has become the global standard for version control, used by millions of people.
-But what does this mean in practice and what benefits can this service bring you?
+But what does it mean in practice, and how can it benefit you?

 What is Git?

 Git is a distributed version control system that tracks changes in any set of computer files.
-It is typically used to coordinate work among several developers working on the development of some software.
-Git zaisťuje vývojárom rýchlosť, jednoduchú prácu a podporu distribuovaných, nelineárnych pracovných tokov.
+It is typically used to coordinate the work of multiple developers working on a particular piece of software.
+Git offers developers speed, ease of use and support for distributed, non-linear workflows.

-Developers synchronize their copy with the server copy after each modification, ensuring that it will be available to other team members working on the project.
-Other developers can also track the complete history and other stored versions.
+Developers synchronize their copy with the server copy after each modification, ensuring that it is available to other team members working on the project.
+Other developers can also track the full history and other stored versions.

-The popularity of Git has been growing in recent years mainly due to the flexibility it provides.
-In addition, it is popular due to the fact that it is free and open-source software distributed under the GPL-2.0 license.
+Git has grown in popularity over the past few years, largely due to the flexibility it offers.
+It is also popular because it is free and open source software, distributed under the GPL-2.0 licence.

 The history of Git dates back to 2005.
 During this period, many developers stopped using BitKeeper, which had been popular since 2002.
 This was mainly due to copyright issues.

-One of the developers, Linus Torvalds, was looking for a distributed system that he could use just like BitKeeper.
-However, none of the available free systems met his needs.
+One of the developers, Linus Torvalds, was looking for a distributed system that he could use in the same way as BitKeeper.
+However, none of the free systems available met his needs.

-Torvalds had precise requirements that the system had to meet.
-One of them was that a fix should take no more than three seconds within the system, and the system should support a workflow similar to BitKeeper’s.
+Torvalds had specific requirements that the system had to meet.
+One of them was that a fix within the system should take no more than three seconds, and that the system should support a workflow similar to BitKeeper’s.

-Since none of the software he found met Torvalds’ requirements, he decided to write his own.
-The development of Git started 3. april 2005, with the first testing having already taken place on 29. april 2005.
+As none of the software Torvalds found met his requirements, he decided to write his own.
+Development of Git began on 3 April 2005, with initial testing taking place on 29 April 2005.

-After testing Git, Torvalds handed over maintenance of Git to Jun Haman, the project’s main contributor, who was subsequently responsible for the release of version 1.0.
-It saw the light of day on 21. december 2005.
+After testing Git, Torvalds handed over the maintenance of Git to Jun Haman, the project’s main contributor, who was then responsible for the release of version 1.0.
+It saw the light of day on 21 December 2005.

 Git basics

-Whenever you use Git and save any changes, the system creates a commit.
-A confirmation is a snapshot of all files at a given time.
-Each confirmation creates links to the next confirmation, creating a clear and handy chart of the development history.
+Whenever you use Git and save changes, the system creates a commit.
+A commit is a snapshot of all your files at one point in time.
+Each commit creates links to the next commit, creating a clear and handy development history chart.

-Thanks to the development history, you can go back to a previous version at any time to check it and see, for example, where a bug occurred.
+Thanks to the development history, you can always go back to a previous version to review it and see where a bug occurred, for example.

-Git works on the basis of so-called branches.
-Each developer has its own branch, or code repository, outside of the main one.
-Once the work in the branch is complete, you can merge it back into the main branch or directly into the trunk.
+Git works on the basis of branches.
+Each developer has their own branch, or code repository, outside the main branch.
+When work on the branch is finished, you can merge it back into the main branch or directly into trunk.

 In addition to branches, it is also important to know about files, which can be in one of three states, namely:

-In the case of the first state, the changes are found in the working directory.
-They are not part of the confirmation or development history.
-However, in order to get them into history, the developer has to phase them.
+In the case of the first state, the modifications are in the working directory.
+They are not part of the commit or development history.
+However, to get them into the history, the developer must stage them.

-When the developer is satisfied with his work and phasing, he can include everything in the last phase, which is confirmation.
-The confirmation then becomes part of history.
+When the developer is happy with their work and the staging area, they can include everything in the final phase, the commit.
+The commit then becomes part of the repository’s history.

 Changes in Git

 Git differs from many other systems, such as CVS, Subversion or Perforce, in the way it looks at data.
-Most systems store individual information as change lists.
-For them, it is just a set of several files and changes at a certain time.
+Most systems store bits of information as change lists.
+To them, it is just a set of files and changes at a particular time.

-Within Git, however, it’s different.
-It looks at data as a collection of snapshots that are part of a system, or a file.
-Every time you confirm and save something in the system, it takes a photography or screenshot of what the files look like at a certain time.
+In Git, it’s different.
+It looks at data as a collection of snapshots that are part of a system or file.
+Every time you commit and save something to the system, it takes a photograph, or screenshot, of what the files look like at a particular point in time.

-Git then saves a reference to the snapshot and does not re-save the file if it is unchanged after further work is done.
-Refers to a previous identical file.
+Git then saves a reference to the snapshot, and does not save the file again if it is unchanged after further work.
+It refers to an earlier identical file.

 In practice, this means that Git checks every single version you make, unlike other systems that just copy previous versions.